-Retirement Villages Act 1999 • Section 74 • Form 3 • V9 • December 2022

-8.1 Does the village have a security system? ☐ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: the emergency help system is monitored between: ✓ Yes - all residents ☐ Optional ☐ No Tunstall Health -This system involves a personal alarm and 24 hour monitoring service.
-You do not need to be next to your phone or the base alarm unit.
-The alarm has a powerful speaker and microphone which allows a two-way voice function.
+Retirement Villages Act 1999 • Section 74 • Form 3 • V9 • December 2022 the retirement village provider, if one is offered.
+Part 8 - Security and emergency systems 8.1 Does the village have a security ☐ Yes ⊠ No system?
+8.2 Does the village have an emergency ☐ Optional ☐ No help system?
+If yes or optional: Tunstall Health -This system involves a personal alarm and 24 hour the emergency help monitoring service. system details are: • You do not need to be next to your phone or the base alarm unit. • The alarm has a powerful speaker and microphone which allows a two-way voice function.
 The system is monitored 24 hours a day 7 days a week 365 days of the year.
 Fees associated with the emergency help system form part of the General Services Charge.
-If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility.
-24 hours per day, 7 days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ☐ Yes ⊠ No COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribu ution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract

-An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
+If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility. • the emergency help 24 hours per day, 7 days per week system is monitored between: 8.3 Does the village have equipment that provides for the safety First Aid kit located in The Lodge (community centre). or medical emergency of residents?
+Please note that residents are not necessarily trained in first aid.
+COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
 The ingoing contribution is also referred to as the sale price or purchase price.
 It does not include ongoing charges such as rent or other recurring fees.